simransayyed2005/Hotel-Aurora-Tower-Dasshboard/README.md

 and guest demographics for better business decisions.

-  # Short Description / Purpose
-The Hotel Aurora Tower Dashboard is an interactive Power BI report designed to help hotel managers and analysts monitor bookings, revenue, room performance, and guest behavior.
-It provides insights into booking sources, payment methods, room demand, and monthly trends to support data-driven hotel operations and strategic planning.

  # Tech Stack
 The dashboard was built using the following tools and technologies: